-- A. General patterns in flowering and fruiting were made over the time period records existed at each site for trees that had survived the whole period of monitoring.
-Anomalies from the mean number of trees exhibiting that phenophase in each month were also calculated as a measure of the departure from the mean over time. - B. Trend analyses were made to each data set fitting five GAM models (Table 1):
+A. General patterns in flowering and fruiting were made over the time period records existed at each site for trees that had survived the whole period of monitoring.
+Anomalies from the mean

-- a.
-Model 1: Nonlinear trend + seasonality: Nonlinear increase or decrease of phenophase incorporating variation of seasonality - b.
+- B. Trend analyses were made to each data set fitting five GAM models (Table 1): - a.
+Model 1: Nonlinear trend + seasonality : Non linear increase or decrease of phenophase incorporating variation of seasonality - b.
 Model 2: Linear trend+seasonality: looks for seasonality and a linear trend over time - c.
-Model 3: Nonlinear trend + no seasonality: for species that react erratically no seasonal trends - d.
-Model 4: No trend +seasonality: related to month (m) of year seasonal variation - e.
+Model 3: Nonlinear trend + no seasonality:for species that react erratically no seasonal trends - d.
+Model 4: No trend +seasonality :related to month (m) of year seasonal variation - e.
 Model 5: Random- Probability of phenophase

 Generalized Additive Models (GAM) were initially fitted but these don't strictly take into account the fact that repeated measures are being made for the same individuals.
-Generalized Additive Mixed Models (GAMM) are better models to fit as they can incorporate individual variability (Table 1).
+Generalized Additive Mixed Models (GAMM) are better model to fit as they can incorporate individual variability (Table 1).
 However they are also computationally very demanding and for the large data sets we did not have computers that could analyse them.
 Those sites with shorter time periods did compare the GAM and GAMM analyses and found very little difference in the results though - the trends were the same using both models.